 In order to be qualified for this role, you must possess the following:

-- 1-2 years’ successful trauma, healthcare related or business to business sales experience preferred
+- 1-2 years’ successful trauma sales experience preferred, may consider other healthcare related sales and or business to business sales experience

 - Bachelor’s degree

 - Exemplary ability to listen, communicate and influence

 - Ability to travel as necessary, which may include nights and/or weekends

 - Ability to make sales presentations with positive results